matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 The response is a JSON object containing the following fields:

 - `delayed_events` - Required.
-An array of delayed events that have been scheduled to send.
+An array of delayed events, sorted by `running_since + delay` in increasing order, that have been scheduled to send.
   - `delay_id` - Required.
 The ID of the delayed event.
   - `room_id` - Required.
 The room ID of the delayed event.
   - `type` - Required.
 The event type of the delayed event.